 Our expenses may increase in connection with our ongoing activities as we continue to support our sales, marketing and distribution capabilities, continue the research and development of our product candidates and expand our infrastructure and organization to support such activities.
 We also may incur significant additional commercialization expenses with respect to any future marketing approval of any of our product candidates related to manufacturing, product sales, marketing and distribution.
 As our product candidates progress through development and towards potential commercialization, we will need to make milestone payments and, if successful, eventually make royalty payments to the applicable licensors and other third parties from whom we have acquired our product candidates.
-Furthermore, we expect to continue to incur costs associated with operating as a public company.

-Accordingly, if we are unable to grow or sustain fund our operations through commercial ARCALYST commercial revenue, we may need to obtain substantial additional funding to progress our operating plans via accessing capital markets.
+Accordingly, if we are unable to fund our operations through commercial ARCALYST revenue, we may need to obtain substantial additional funding to progress our operating plans via accessing capital markets.
 If we are unable to raise capital when needed on acceptable terms, if at all, we may be forced to delay, limit, reduce or cease one or more of our product development plans, research and development programs for our product candidates, or commercialization efforts.
 We also may not be able to expand our operations or otherwise capitalize on our business opportunities or may be required to relinquish rights to our product candidates or products.

 Our business is highly uncertain, and we cannot estimate with certainty the actual amounts necessary to successfully market and sell products, or complete the development, regulatory approval process and commercialization of our product candidates.
 Our operating plans may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than expected, through public or private securities offerings, debt financings or other sources.
-Such factors that may significantly impact our funding requirements include: include such factors listed above, under "-Risks Related to Our Financial Position and Capital Needs - We have a history of operating losses and may incur losses in the future." as well as:
+Such factors that may significantly impact our funding requirements include such factors listed above, under "-Risks Related to Our Financial Position and Capital Needs - We have a history of operating losses and may incur losses in the future." as well as: